 - Charlotte wrote the novel Jane Eyre (1846), Shirley (1849), Villette (1853) and The Professor (1857 after her death).

 - Anne wrote Agnes Grey (1847) and The Tenant of Wildfell Hall(1848).

 At the time, it was not common for women to write novels, so they used non-gender pseudonyms with the same initials to be taken seriously and get their work published.

 Charlotte used Currer Bell, Emily used Ellis Bell and Anne used Acton Bell.

-The siblings were born in Thornton near Bradford then moved to the parsonage in the village of Haworth, West Yorkshire.
+They were born in Thornton near Bradford then moved to the parsonage in the village of Haworth, West Yorkshire.

-Patrick Brontë was curate at Haworth Church, was an energetic campaigner on a wide range of religious, social and political issues, and a tolerant, attentive father to the famous Bronte children.
+Patrick Brontë was curate at Haworth Church, was an energetic campaigner on a wide range of religious, social and political issues, and a tolerant, attentive father to the famous children.

 It is believed that Charlotte was approx. 4 feet 10 inches, Emily was 5 feet 6 inches and it is not known how tall Anne was, though she too was thought to have been small in stature.

 There’s no collective figure for the income they received, but Charlotte’s novel, Jane Eyre, was an instant success, catapulting her into literary fame.

 She also made £500 at the time, which is twenty-five times the salary of a governess.
 This is equivalent to approx £50,000 today, taken from an online converter from 1848 to 2021, but may not be accurate.